seemarida/cse15l-lab-reports/lab-report-1.md

   c)`cat`
   ![Image](cat2.png)

-Running cat lecture1, just shows us that lecture1 is indeed a file and confirms it by reading the files in the directory.
-The directory does not change when the command is run and is still /home.
-The output is not an error.
+This output is an error because we're trying to use the cat to show the contents of a directory (lecture1), rather than a file. cat can only have a file as an argument and cannot have a directory as an argument, so it outputs an error.

 ---